sourcefrog/shellliketests/README.md

 -------

-This code is based on the `bzrlib.tests.script` module in [Bazaar](http://bazaar.canonical.com/), developed by Canonical Ltd and written by:
+This code is based on the `bzrlib.tests.script` module in [Bazaar](http://bazaar.canonical.com/), but updated to remove coupling to bzr and the bzr test suite.
+This code was originally developed by Canonical Ltd and written by:

 * Vincent Ladieul
 * Martin Pool